What is The Art Connection?

 How many art donors participate?

-Over 425 artists and collectors have donated their art through us.
+Nearly 500 artists and collectors have donated their art through us.

 Why do the agencies need art?

-Recipient agencies need art for a number of reasons, including to: (1) enrich the lives of program participants; (2) stimulate dialogue, healing, creativity, learning; (3) boost the self-esteem of participants and staff; (4) create a more welcoming environment; and (5) allow them to participate in the collaborative process of choosing their new collection.
+Agencies need art for a number of reasons, including to: (1) enrich the lives of program participants; (2) stimulate dialogue, healing, creativity, learning; (3) boost the self-esteem of participants and staff; (4) create a more welcoming environment; and (5) allow them to participate in the collaborative process of choosing their new collection.

-When will an artwork be selected?
+When does my artwork get selected?

 What happens when an agency selects my art?

-How will the art be stored and transported?
+How is the art transported?

 How will my art donation be acknowledged?